thygesteffensen/thygesteffensen.github.io/_posts/2025-11-27-EasuAuth-easy-set-up.md

 I had some trouble figuring out how to enable EasyAuth _and_ controlling which users/applications that could access the "EasyAuth'ed" "app".

 I was following [this guide](https://learn.microsoft.com/en-us/azure/container-apps/authentication-entra) from Microsoft, which was a bit outdated and when finished, every User in my tenant could access my site and no application could access it.
+Better than every one ^.^

-Following this guide will:
+Following this guide, will:
 - Enable Easy Auth for a Container App.
 - Limit which users can access the Container App.
 - Limit which applications can access the Container App.

 In other words, give explicit access to users and/or applications to access a Container App.
 Notice that, Easy Auth is a all or nothing setup -- either you can access the app or you cannot.
-If you want granulated control, for example to have a home site and expose API which have individual access requirements - I would use something like [Authentication and Authorization in ASP.NET Web API](https://learn.microsoft.com/en-us/aspnet/web-api/overview/security/authentication-and-authorization-in-aspnet-web-api).
+If you want granulated control, for example to have a home page open or expose API which have individual access requirements - I would use something like [Authentication and Authorization in ASP.NET Web API](https://learn.microsoft.com/en-us/aspnet/web-api/overview/security/authentication-and-authorization-in-aspnet-web-api).

 Without testing, this guide might also work for App Services and Logic Apps, where "EasyAuth" is also availible.

 # Spin up a container app

-_I will follow this guide, and they try to set it up on a real set-up afterwards_
+_Instead of applying this in your current setup, I would follow it and apply it to the real set-up afterwards - to get familiar with it all._

 Let's start by spinning up container app using the 'Quick start image' or `mcr.microsoft.com/azuredocs/containerapps-helloworld:latest` and remember to enable 'Ingress' from everywhere.

-Et voila - we got a site which we can access following the url yielding:
+Et voila - we got a site which we can access and the following url yields:

 ![Web capture showing hello world container app](/assets/images/2025-11-27-hello-world.png)

-And the following simple .NET Console App:
+And this simple .NET Console App:
 ```csharp
 var httpClient = new HttpClient();
 var resp  = await httpClient.GetAsync("https://ca-easyauth-setup-we-01.whitecoast-ef2c042a.westeurope.azurecontainerapps.io/");